RussOakham/Immortal-Fitness-Collective/README.md

 <details>
 <summary>Present on all pages</summary>

-- _Header/Footer_: For navigation across the site, access their basket and to external resources such as social media pages.
+- _Header/Footer_: For navigation across the site, access to basket and to external resources such as social media pages.
 - _Website Logo_: To identify the 'Immortal Fitness Collective' site branding.

 </details>